xuejiatong/digit-classification/README.md

-# digit-classification
+# About

-Use logistic regression to classify handwritten digit.
-Completed for CSCI 416 (2020 fall).
+This project uses logistic regression to classify handwritten digit and create a spam classifier for
+SMS messages.

+The main work is written in Jupyter notebook and the two main files are [digit-classify.ipynb](digit-classify.ipynb) and [sms-classify.ipynb](sms-classify.ipynb).